 Appalachian Trail cuts 91 miles through the county and passes over Mount Greylock at 3,491 elevation.
 Clarksburg State Forest in the north and October Mountain State Forest at the south.
 Hike sections of the trail over the mountains or across the flats.

 Bash Bish State Park with the longest waterfall drop in Mass. through large rock formations in a tall forest in Egremont.
-Perfect for a summer afternoon.
+Perfect for a summer afternoon short hike.
+Wade in the shallows, picnic on the rocks. *Covid-19 update- 2 Primary parking lots remain closed.
+Further west is a parking area with trail access to falls.
+Currently $7.00 parking charge.

-Berkshire Botanical Gardens – 15 acres of cultivated gardens with an emphasis on local native plants. *Covid-19 note- closed until further notice.
+Berkshire Botanical Gardens – 15 acres of cultivated gardens with an emphasis on local native plants.* Covid-19 update- Now open for walking the trails.

 Blue Rider Stables – Provides a safe and nurturing environment for students of all ages. *Covid-19 note- closed until further notice.